isc-projects/stork/changelog_unreleased/1120-eliminate-conflcts-on-changelog.md

 * [build] slawek

-    Changed the convention of preparing the Changelog file to avoid merge request conflicts on this file.
+    Changed the convention of preparing the ChangeLog file to avoid merge request conflicts.
     (Gitlab #1120)